Blood Brothers (musical): Act One

 The play opens in the early 1980s, at the ending of the story.
-Mrs. Johnstone, surrounded by others, including Mr. and Mrs. Lyons, and the Narrator, is standing over the bodies of Mickey and Eddie and sings “Tell Me It’s Not True” (“Overture”).
-The Narrator introduces the “story of the Johnstone twins” to the audience and the play then flashes back to the late 1950s.
+Mrs. Johnstone, surrounded by others, including Mr. and Mrs. Lyons, and the Narrator, is standing over the bodies of Mickey and Edward and sings "Tell Me It's Not True" ("Overture").
+The Narrator introduces the "story of the Johnstone twins" to the audience and the play then flashes back to the late 1950s.

 30-year old Mrs. Johnstone lives in the Victorian inner-city slums of Liverpool.
-She describes her whirlwind romance with her husband, who, once attracted to her because of how she looked "like Marilyn Monroe," lost interest in her after multiple pregnancies and weight gain, and eventually left her for a younger, more attractive woman.
+She describes her whirlwind romance with her husband, who, once attracted to her because of how she looked "like Marilyn Monroe", lost interest in her after multiple pregnancies and weight gain, and eventually left her for a younger, more attractive woman.
 Now a single mother, she discovers she's pregnant yet again ("Marilyn Monroe").

 Heavily in debt and unable to support her seven children alone, Mrs. Johnstone takes a job as a cleaner for a local upper-middle-class couple, Richard and Jennifer Lyons.
 While talking with Mrs. Lyons, she mentions she's found out she's carrying twins, but can only afford to raise one more child.
 Mrs. Lyons, desperate for a baby but unable to conceive, suggests she give one of the babies to her ("My Child").
 Mrs. Johnstone reluctantly agrees and is made to swear on the Bible to keep to the deal.

 Mrs. Johnstone has the twins, and names the two children Michael (known as Mickey throughout the play) and Edward, but then regrets having agreed to give one away ("Easy Terms").
 After keeping her deal with Mrs. Lyons, she returns home with baby Michael and lies to her older children, saying that the other baby died.